 Some tenants may not leave the property by the specified date on the notice to quit.
 In this case you can use your completed N215 or notice to apply for an accelerated possession order.

-Note: It is often best to find legal advice before filling in a Section 8 notice and serving it to tenants.
+Note: It is often best to find legal advice before filling in a Section 8 notice to quit form and serving it to tenants.